Mounir Sabet

+Biography

-Born in the Upper Egyptian city of Qena, Mounir Sabet is the son of Saleh Sabet, an Egyptian pediatrician, and his Welsh wife Lily May Palmer.
-Mounir Sabet's sister Suzanne is the wife of former Egyptian President Hosni Mubarak, thus the former First Lady of Egypt.
+Born on 29 October 1936 in the Upper Egyptian city of Qena, Mounir Sabet was the son of Saleh Sabet, an Egyptian pediatrician, and his Welsh wife Lily May Palmer.
+Mounir Sabet's sister Suzanne was the wife of former Egyptian President Hosni Mubarak, thus the former First Lady of Egypt.

 Mounir Sabet was a member of the 1965 Egyptian national shooting team.
 He served as president of the Egyptian Olympic Committee from 1990 to 1993, and again from 1996 to 2009.
 He was a member of the International Olympic Committee from 1998 to 2016 and became an Honorary Member in 2017.

+Sabet died on 3 March 2024, at the age of 87.